harperjuanl/kubeflow-examples/helmet_detection/kserve/README.md

 $ kubectl apply -f minio-standalone-deployment.yml
 ```

-This step uploads v1/torchserve/model-store, v1/torchserve/config to MinIO buckets.
-You need to find the MinIO endpoint_url, accesskey, secretkey before upload using the following commands in your terminal.
+This step uploads `v1/torchserve/model-store`, `v1/torchserve/config` to MinIO buckets.
+You need to find the MinIO `endpoint_url`, `accesskey`, `secretkey` before upload using the following commands in your terminal.

 ```bash